5 Steps to hearing aids

 Step 1: Book a time to see us

-The first easy step is to book a hearing test.
+The first easy step is to have a hearing test.
 The hearing test will give you a clearer idea about your type and degree of hearing loss and how this is affecting the way you live your life.
-For example, your hearing test may explain why you can hear some sounds as well as everyone else, but you can’t follow the conversation when it is noisy or if the person speaking is not facing you.
-At this point, we will suggest options to help with your hearing; if we need to refer you to a medical specialist, we will refer you to the best specialist for your needs.
+For example; your hearing test may explain why you can hear some sounds as well as everyone else; but you can’t follow the conversation when it is noisy.
+At this point, we will also suggest your options for help with your hearing, and if we need to refer you to a medical specialist, we will look at this point.

 Step 2: Hearing Assessment & Discussion